 Pkg Name : net.droidjack.server

 Once installed, the malware app portrays itself as the Sarahah app.
-The screenshot below show the graphic of the official Sarahah app (left) and the fake app (right).

 As soon as the victim clicks on the fake app, it asks for Admin privileges.
 Once admin rights are acquired, the icon disappears.
 The user may think the app has been removed, but it has only hidden itself.